-Just a year ago this week we stayed in New York City, and every day I visited Central Park.
-Springtime, when trees burst into bloom, is a lovely season in this famous place where locals and tourists alike stroll through the relaxing lanes under leafy canopies.
+The Central Park Mall in New York is a place of beauty.
+Springtime, when trees burst into bloom, is a lovely season to walk along where locals and tourists alike stroll through the relaxing lanes under leafy canopies.

 We stopped at the information kiosk for a map, and the friendly guide told us to be sure to go to the mall.
 As I had no intention of “shopping” in the park, I really didn’t pay attention to him.
 But it turns out the Central Park Mall is one wide avenue through the middle of park.
 And it’s lined with imposing sculptures.